fergalcob/gamedb-live/README.md

 * Users with an interest in gaming

--Users who want to be part of a community and share their views & gaming interests with others
+* Users who want to be part of a community and share their views & gaming interests with others

--Users who would be regularly returning to the site to the contribute to the continued growth of the site
+* Users who would be regularly returning to the site to the contribute to the continued growth of the site

 #### Site Goals

--For users to be able to create an account for themselves
+* For users to be able to create an account for themselves

--For users to be able to share reviews/comments with others
+* For users to be able to share reviews/comments with others

--For users to be able to create collections of games to share with others
+* For users to be able to create collections of games to share with others

--For users to be able to set their own profile data including personal profile pictures
+* For users to be able to set their own profile data including personal profile pictures

--To provide up to date information to users when they access the site
+* To provide up to date information to users when they access the site

 #### Project Goals